simonwardjones/simonwardjones.co.uk/content/posts/logistic_regression.md

 ---

-What is `logistic regression`? 🤷‍♂️

-If you're interested read on, if you're not ... well there's no harm in giving it a go!

 This article is the second in a series covering fundamental machine learning algorithms.
 Each post will be split into two parts
   1. [**The idea and key concepts**]({{< relref "#the-idea-and-key-concepts" >}})
-    - Most people should be able to follow this section and learn how the algorithm works
+    - how the algorithm works.
   2. [**The maths**]({{< relref "#the-maths" >}})
-    - This is for the interested reader and will include detailed mathematical derivations followed by an implementation in Python
+    - derivations followed by an implementation in Python.

-Click [here]({{< relref "linear_regression.md" >}}) if you missed `From zero to Linear Regression`.
-If you have already read that congratulations!
+Click [here]({{< relref "linear_regression.md" >}}) if you missed `Linear Regression`.

 ---

 ## The idea and key concepts

 In `regression` (for example `linear regression` - as discussed in the previous article) we predict a continuous output such as house prices where the correct answer can be any number. `Logistic regression` is part of a family of machine learning algorithms called `classification algorithms`.
 These are used to predict the outcome from a discrete set of `categories`.
-Logistic regression in particular is used when we are trying to predict a binary outcome, by this we mean a $1$ or a $0$, think success ✅ or failure ❌.
+Logistic regression in particular is used when we are trying to predict a binary outcome, by this we mean a $1$ or a $0$, think success or failure.

 Again it is much easier to explain with an example.
 Let's say we are trying to predict whether a student is going to pass an exam.
 As with linear regression we use the input `features` to predict the result.
-In this case let's say we know the students I.Q. 🧠 and how many hours ⏱ of revision they have done.
+In this case let's say we know the students I.Q. and how many hours of revision they have done.
 We use these features to make a prediction.

 In linear regression we used a `linear combination` of the features to make a prediction, but this doesn't work when trying to predict a binary outcome.
-Remember a linear combination is just the sum of the each feature scaled by a coefficient representing how important the feature is.

-Logistic regression works instead by predicting a probability of success ✅ but a probability has to be between $0$ and $1$!
+Logistic regression works instead by predicting a probability of success but a probability has to be between $0$ and $1$!
 In order that the prediction is between $0$ and $1$ logistic regression takes the linear combination and `transforms` it to be between 0 and 1.

 Logistic regression takes the combination of the features and coefficients and transforms them to be between $0$ and $1$ so that large values have a high probability and small values have a low probability (in case of predicting whether a student will pass an exam we expect students with a high combined I.Q. and revision time to have a high chance of passing).
 The transformation uses the `sigmoid function` as plotted below (notice the large $x$ values have high probability and vice versa).